 The Co-operative Bank isn’t using the Mortgage Guarantee Scheme, however, we do have our own 95% mortgages.

-Help to Buy Equity Loan is a shared equity scheme open to first-time buyers purchasing a newly built house.
+The Help to Buy Equity Loan is a shared equity scheme open to first-time buyers purchasing a newly built house.
+It was previously available in both England and Wales, but is now only available in Wales.

 It aims to help those with a low deposit get onto the property ladder by offering them a government loan.

-You need at least a 5% deposit, and the government will offer you an interest-free equity loan for five years on up to 20% of the property’s value (or up to 40% in London).
+You need at least a 5% deposit, and the government will offer you an interest-free equity loan for five years on up to 20% of the property’s value.

 The rest is borrowed as a mortgage which works in the same way as any other mortgage.

 It’s worth noting that property price caps apply, depending on the region you’re buying in.
-For example, the cap is £186,100 in the North East and £600,000 in London.
+For Wales, the cap is £250,000.

 After five years, you usually need to start repaying the equity loan and the government will start to charge monthly interest on it at 1.75%.
 However, make sure you read the terms and conditions carefully so you’re aware of any other contractual requirements.